 Striker - The indefinable genius

-Strikers are a very special kind of player.
+Strikers are special kind of players.
 Hardly any other position shows such a variety of player types, with in part indescribable skills.
 In the last part of our blog series "Physical demands of a soccer player" you’ll learn why on this position athletic abilities can make the difference between a good and a great striker.

 Ibrahimovic, who scored two fantastic goals to turn around the game in his first appearance for the LA Galaxy, is the latest example for the fascination of "strikers".
 In no other position group are players so often celebrated as geniuses, magicians, or phenomena.
 In addition to scientifically hard-to-prove abilities, such as being “ruthless” or “ice cold” in front of the goal, there are also measurable skills like shooting accuracy, header strength and conversion of chances, which make up a good striker.